dphfox/Fusion/docs/tutorials/components/state.md

 }
 ```

-By keeping the check box 'stateless', we can make it behave much more flexibly.
+Because the check box was written to be flexible, it can handle complex usage
+easily.

 -----

 ## Best Practices

-Those examples lead us into the golden rule when adding state to components.
+Those examples lead us to the golden rule of reusable components:

 !!! tip "Golden Rule"
-    It's better for reusable components to *reflect* program state.
+    Reusable components should *reflect* program state.
 They should
-    not usually *contain* program state.
+    not *control* program state.

-State objects are best suited to self-contained use cases, such as implementing
-hover effects, animations or responsive design.
-As such, you should think about
-whether you really need to add state to components, or whether it's better to
-add it higher up.
+At the bottom of the chain of control, components shouldn't be massively
+responsible.
+At these levels, reflective components are easier to work with.

+As you go up the chain of control, components get broader in scope and less
+reusable; those places are often suitable for controlling components.

+A well-balanced codebase places controlling components at key, strategic
+locations.
+They allow higher-up components to operate without special knowledge
+about what goes on below.

 At first, this might be difficult to do well, but with experience you'll have a
 better intuition for it.
 Remember that you can always rewrite your code if it